clarkedavida/bashScripts/README.md

 - `comments.bash`: A script for making header comments in a consistent way.
 - `concatenateFiles.bash`: A script to combine output files into one file in a human-readable way.
 - `createCompressedSubfolders.bash`: Go into a folder and `tar -zcf` every subfolder, then delete that subfolder.
+- `HotQCDTools.bash`: Some tools for managing parameter names using the conventions and lines of physics of the HotQCD collaboration.

 To get the bashTools ready, simply
 ```Shell